Working Procedures of a Knit Garments Merchandiser

-In garments trade, a merchandiser has to face various kinds of problem till the delivery his/her order.
-There is no merchandiser, who can say that, he/she has not faces any problem up to delivery.
-Problem solving is one of the parts of merchandising but if a merchandiser should follow the below working procedure accurately then 90% problem will be solved.
+In the garments trade, a merchandiser has to face different kinds of problems till the delivery of his/her order.
+There is no merchandiser, who can say that he/she has not faced any problem up to delivery.
+Problem-solving is one of the parts of merchandising but if a merchandiser should follow the below-working procedure accurately then 90% of the problem will be solved.

 Working procedures of a knit merchandiser:

-The main working procedures of a merchandiser are discussed in the below:
+The main working procedures of a merchandiser are discussed below:

-A merchandiser must have to maintain his order by the following two ways if he/ she want to deliver his order in timely.
+An apparel merchandiser must have to maintain his order in the following two ways if he/ she wants to deliver his order in a timely.
 The first and most important matter is “Fabrics follow up” and the second one is “Order execution”.

 Fabric follow up

-Now I will discuss about the very first important thing named “Fabric follow up”.
-Fabric follow up contains the following issues:
+Now I will discuss the very first important thing named “Fabric follow up”.
+Fabric follows up contains the following issues:

 - Yarn booking and requisition,

 - Fabric booking,